neo-project/docs/docs/en-us/reference/govapi/unregisterCandidate.md

-# Function unregisterCandidate
+# unregisterCandidate Method

-Unregister a candidate.
+Unregisters a candidate.

 > [!Note]
 >
-> - Unregistering candidate requires the candidate's signature.
+> Unregistering candidate requires the candidate's signature.
 It means candidate unregistering is only self-determined.

 ## Contract